electroNBS/astro-avionics/README.md

 Astro club BITS Pilani's flight computer code

+---

+### Arduino progress

+[ ] - Make individual .cpp and .h files for each sensor and task

+[ ] - Include them in main and finalize the logic

+[ ] - Debugging and testing

+### Raspi progress

+[x] - Finalize the logic and implement it in python

+[ ] - Debugging and testing

+---

 ## Flight Computer Code Plan

 1. Write out the cases and conditions of what happens when